nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

       ASSERT_EVENTS_SIZE(1);
       // verify the expected event was only sent once ASSERT_EVENTS_MS_RESULT_SIZE(1);
-      // verify the expected value of the event ASSERT_EVENTS_MS_RESULT(0,10.0);
+      // verify the expected value of the event arguments ASSERT_EVENTS_MS_RESULT(0,10.0);
 ```